 Most traditional Rhodian restaurants feature pitaroudia on their meze menus.
 The dish is made by frying a mixture of chickpeas, potatoes, onions and fresh mint.
 Get it while it’s hot and dunk forkfuls into a saucer of cool tzatziki – the dip will melt and smother the fritter with extra flavour.

 Kapamas is the Rhodian equivalent of beef and Yorkshire puddings.
 It’s served on a Sunday and it’s made by stuffing a cut of goat with rice, onions, tomatoes and spices, before baking for a couple of hours in the oven.
 Look out for it on restaurant specials boards.

 Despite what the menus tell you in Greek restaurants, stuffed vine leaves are not traditionally eaten as appetisers.
 In fact, head to any traditional ouzerie and you’ll find locals ordering them as ad hoc accompaniments to a stiff shot of ouzo.
 They’re filled with rice, herbs and sometimes tomatoes.

 A moment on the lips is worth a lifetime on the hips for this indulgent Rhodian dessert.
 The fluffy pancakes in this dish come swimming in a sticky honey and cinnamon sauce.
 The whole thing is given a touch of crunch with chopped walnuts and sesame seeds.

 Around 7,500 acres of land are dedicated to wine production in Rhodes.
-The best-known wineries are Cair and Emery, and the grapes used include an aromatic green variety called Athiri and a red grape called Mandearia.
+The best-known wineries are Cair and Emery, and the grapes used include an aromatic green variety called Athiri and a red grape called Mandilaria.

 Places To Stay In Rhodes View all places to stay »